styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Real-time tick display
 - Perfect for testing strategies quickly
 - Great for farming and grinding sessions

-### Board Analyzer
-Analyzes and simulates board setups for optimal strategies and performance.
-Useful for advanced planning and testing.

-### Tick Tracker
-Tracks and displays the number of game ticks (and optionally milliseconds) for each session.
-Features include:
-- Real-time tick tracking widget
-- History of recent tick counts
-- Option to show milliseconds conversion
-- Copy and clear tick history with a single click
-- Useful for speedrunners and performance analysis

 Note: The UI Components Showcase mod and other example mods are available in the `Unused Mods/` folder as examples or for development/testing.
 These are not enabled by default but can be activated or used as templates for your own mods.